HouseTrip/housetrip.github.com/_posts/2014-09-10-decoupling-javascript-apps-using-pub-sub-pattern.md

   Design patterns are a great tool for developers, providing us with generalised and reusable solutions to common problems in software development.
-In this post we'll see one of the more valuable patterns for modern applications, the Publish/Subscribe pattern and how to use it in JavasCript applications.
+In this post we'll see one of the more valuable patterns for modern applications, the Publish/Subscribe pattern and how to use it in JavaScript applications.
 ---

 Design patterns are a great tool for developers, providing us with generalised and reusable solutions to common problems in software development.
-In this post we'll see one of the more valuable patterns for modern applications, the Publish/Subscribe pattern and how to use it in JavasCript applications.
+In this post we'll see one of the more valuable patterns for modern applications, the Publish/Subscribe pattern and how to use it in JavaScript applications.

 ## The problem
 Let me use one of the most common features in modern web as to introduce the